 -Bayesian estimation of phylogenies and divergence dates.
 We develop Markov chain Monte Carlo (MCMC) algorithms to estimate molecular phylogenies and species divergence dates under Bayesian framework.
 Details about our research in this area can be found here.

 -Markov models of codon substitution and detection of adaptive molecular evolution.
-This involves development of models of codon substitution for comparative analysis of protein-coding DNA sequenecs.
+This involves development of models of codon substitution for comparative analysis of protein-coding DNA sequences.
 The nonsynonymous/synonymous substitution rate ratio provides a measure of selective pressure on the protein, which can be used to detect positive Darwinian selection acting on the protein sequence.

 -MCMC algorithms under multispecies coalescent models.
 We produce MCMC algorithms for analysing population samples from multiple loci with different data types (such as sequences and microsatellites), accounting for population demographics, migration/introgression, and relaxed molecular clock.